OneIdentity/safeguard-api-tutorial/spp3-postman/postman-hol.md

 You can import all the requests from an entire service in one shot by downloading the OpenAPI file and importing it into Postman.

-First, you need to open a browser and navigate to the following for the OpenAPI data of a given service in the Safeguard API:
+First, you need to open a browser and navigate to the following for the OpenAPI data of a given service in the SPP API:

 `https://<address>/service/<service>/swagger/docs/v3`

-Let's choose the `core` service, because it is the biggest and has the most examples of different types of Safeguard API endpoints.
+Let's choose the `core` service, because it is the biggest and has the most examples of different types of SPP API endpoints.
 Enter the following using your Safeguard network address:

 `https://<address>/service/core/swagger/docs/v3`